2017 Conference Abstracts

 Abstract

 There are numerous causes for screen poor efficiency.
 This paper highlights a couple of the major causes and gives solutions on how to overcome them.
-The Presentation will focus on following areas: Screen Stroke &amp, G-Force, The effect of feed moisture content, Pegging &amp, Blinding Solutions, Feed Chute Solutions, Screen Media Solutions.
+The Presentation will focus on following areas: Screen Stroke &, G-Force, The effect of feed moisture content, Pegging &, Blinding Solutions, Feed Chute Solutions, Screen Media Solutions.

 Clays: Little particles – Huge impact on oil sands mining